BristolTopGroup/DailyPythonScripts/README.md

 # install CMSSW and setup environment:
 cmsenv

-# install DailyPythonScripts according to the recipe above, or if done already setup environment:
+# install DailyPythonScripts according to the recipe above, or if done already, setup the vpython environment:
 source environment.sh

-# prepend virtual python library path to PYTHONPATH:
-export PYTHONPATH=$vpython/lib/python2.7/site-packages:$PYTHONPATH

 # make sure matplotlib is up to date (should return 1.3.1 or above):
 python -c 'import matplotlib; print matplotlib.__version__'